 Started in 2006, the Board has funded more than $28.6 million to unique, youth-led service-learning projects, affecting an estimated 16.1 million people!

-The State Farm® Youth Advisory Board (YAB), made up of 30 amazing 17-20-year-old students from across the United States and Canada, has already stepped forward to lead this movement.
-State Farm pledges $5 million per year to this signature philanthropic initiative to address issues important to State Farm and communities across the United States and Canada.
+The State Farm® Youth Advisory Board (YAB), made up of 30 amazing 17-20-year-old students from across the United States, has already stepped forward to lead this movement.
+State Farm pledges $5 million per year to this signature philanthropic initiative to address issues important to State Farm and communities across the United States.
 Now a little bit about the Board itself.
-The Board is made up of an amazing, diverse group of students selected from applicants across the United States and Canada.
-Even though they are full-time students at high schools and universities from Alabama to Ontario – (Roll Tide, Canada!) – Each member commits about 15 hours a month to the Board and participates in three face-to-face meetings per calendar year.
+The Board is made up of an amazing, diverse group of students selected from applicants across the United States.
+Even though they are full-time students at high schools and universities from Alabama to Maine – (Roll Tide) – Each member commits about 15 hours a month to the Board and participates in three face-to-face meetings per calendar year.

-State Farm divides the United States and Canada into 8 market areas, some of which are single states, and some of which contain multiple states.
+State Farm divides the United States into 7 market areas, some of which are single states, and some of which contain multiple states.
 For the single-state market areas, each is represented by a Board member and an Associate Board member.
 For the multi-state market areas, there are two Board and two Associate members.
 The YAB also includes two at-large Enterprise members, who can hail from any region.

 What is service-learning exactly?
 It might sound complicated, but it’s really quite simple.
 Basically, it is the integrating of meaningful community service back into real classroom curriculum, and it’s a method that has been proven effective to increase student engagement and impact student achievement.
 If you’d still like more information, please see our ‘Partners’ tab, and check out our service-learning partners’ websites.
 They’ve got TONS of cool stuff over there.
 (But stay here as long as you want.)